owings1/pytableaux/doc/logics/k3w.rst

             //truth_tables//k3w//

-            Note that, for the binary connectives, if either operand has the value :m:`N`, then the whole sentence has the value :m:`N`.
+            Note that, for the binary connectives, if either operand has the value V{N}, then the whole sentence has the value V{N}.
 To (re-)quote a Chinese proverb, "a single jot of rat's dung spoils the soup."

         .. method:: value_of_predicated(sentence)